squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 ## Open questions

-- Whether symbols intern globally like keywords or stay per-call.
 - Whether the immutable branch makes persistent literals available in default mode too, or only under the flag.
 - Metadata on interned keywords (CLJS does not support it either).